Supervision

 Managing your literature

-- Blog post I wrote on organising notes on academic literature using a synthesis matrix.
+- A blog post on organising notes on academic literature using a synthesis matrix which I wrote during my PhD.

 - UoE guidance on reference management tools.